deckhouse/deckhouse/modules/020-deckhouse/docs/README.md

 ##### Get Deckhouse releases status

 You can get Deckhouse releases list via the command `kubectl get deckhousereleases`.
-By default, a cluster keeps the last 10 outdated releases and all deployed/pending releases
+By default, a cluster keeps the last 10 outdated releases and all deployed/pending releases.

 Every release can have one of the following statuses:
   * `Pending` - release is waiting to be deployed: waiting for update window, canary deployment, etc. You can see the detailed status via the `kubectl describe deckhouserelease $name` command.